-Limited information indicates that maternal doses of zonisamide up to 400 mg daily produce high levels in milk and infant serum, but serum levels in neonates decrease during the first month of life while nursing.
+Limited information indicates that maternal doses of zonisamide up to 400 mg daily produce high levels in milk and infant serum, but infant serum levels in neonates decrease during the first month of life while nursing.
 Although no adverse reactions have been reported in breastfed infants, the number of infants reported have been small.
-Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger or exclusively breastfed infants and when using combinations of anticonvulsant drugs.
-Some clinicians recommend that mothers taking zonisamide only partially breastfeed in order to reduce the exposure of the infant to the drug and to consider monitoring infants' serum zonisamide concentrations.
+Alternative drugs are preferred, but if it must be given, monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger or exclusively breastfed infants and when using combinations of anticonvulsant drugs.
+Some clinicians recommend that mothers taking zonisamide only partially breastfeed in order to reduce the exposure of the infant to the drug and to consider monitoring infants’ serum zonisamide concentrations.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.